z00m128/kay1024/README.md

  ## Recommendations

-If you are going to build it, do not try to assemble it from integrated circuits of the LS type.
+If you are going to build it, do not try to assemble it from integrated circuits of the LS family.
 ALS family is the minimum.
 I'm recommending HCT family as I had a lot of issues with the picture and overall stability with the ALS ICs.
+The HC family also did not work for me.
 Once I swithed to HCT ICs, most of the problems were gone.
+You can combine HC with HCT ICs and ALS with HCT ICs where it is needed or possible.
+You can't combine HC and ALS directly.
+It will not work properly.

+Use high quality logic components where possible.
+Chinese things from ebay most likely would not work properly.

+I had a lot of problems with timings in many places of the circuit if DD1 and DD2 did not give proper waveforms on the oscilloscope.
+Try to use a pullup on the output of the master clock (DD1.2) if its waveform is too wavy.
+I have new Texas Instruments 74HC04 as DD1 and new oldstock ELCAP 74HCT175 as DD2 and this combo finally give me good results.

+I couldn't find several integrated circuits in the ALS or HCT version anymore, so I had to use the LS version.
+Fortunately, it doesn't cause problems (except DD7).
+These are DD33 and DD34 (74LS298), DD41 and DD53 (74LS295), DD8 and DD29 (74LS07), DD7 and DD44 (74LS06).
+74LS06 in position DD7 will not work, it is necessary to use 74ALS05 or 75HC05 instead.

+The SCR/ signal is probably not well timed, because thin interfering lines were displayed on the edges of the attributes.
+The pulses seem to come too soon.
+It needs to be shifted with an 82p - 120p ceramic capacitor connected to ground, depending on your conditions.
+As a second option, it may help to use 74ALS86 instead of 74HCT86 in position DD11.

+Also the HC5 falls down too soon in my case, so it produces a glitch at the output of DD48.2.
+I fixed this with 120p ceramic capacitor connected to ground.

+The PS/2 keyboard controller firmware has a key layout that drove me crazy.
+SHIFT keys are used as SYMBOL SHIFT and CTRL keys as CAPS SHIFT, completely illogically for me at least.
+Unfortunately, I couldn't find the source code for the firmware anywhere, so I got around it in a rather curious way using the ATMEGA firmware binary and SjASMPlus.
+Now it is possible to create your own layout, except for the SHIFT and CTRL keys.
+They are hard-coded in the firmware, but I managed to change the function of the SHIFT and CTRL keys on the left side, so at least they behave logically - SHIFT as CAPS SHIFT and CTRL as SYMBOL SHIFT.
+The modified firmware you can find in ./firmware/keyboard/kay_kb13_mod folder.

+I can read and understand russian texts, but sadly, all documentation is in russian language.
+So if you can't read russian, you have to struggle your own fight with it.
+I will not translate the documentation to english.
+Maybe except for notes in text files.